TUM-DSE/TNIC-hw/README.md

 ### Run

-To run the demo, you need two machines with U280 FPGAs that are directly connected via a QSFP cable.
+To run the system, you need two machines with U280 FPGAs that are directly connected via a QSFP cable.
 At our chair, we currently use Amy and Clara.

 First, go to the Coyote directory and find the bitstream: